-Use either of the method described below.
+Use either of the method described below

-Use a commercially available memory card reader/writer that is appropriate for the memory card you are using.
-See the user

-- documentation that comes with the memory card reader/writer for details about how to use it. - Use a commercially available PC card reader/writer and a commercially available PC card adapter that is appropriate to the type of memory card you are using.
+- Use a commercially available SD memory card/ SDHC memory card reader/writer.
+See the user documentation that comes with the SD memory card/ SDHC memory card reader/writer for details about how to use it. - Use a commercially available PC card reader/writer in combination with a commercially available PC card adapter (for SD memory card, SDHC memory card, MMC, and MMCplus).
 See the user documentation that comes with the PC card reader/writer and PC card adapter for details about how to use them.